yup-VARUN/yup-VARUN/README.md

 I'm **Varun Ahlawat**.

 Good at systems engineering.
 Gained highly techical leadership experience.
 Lately, I've been reading research papers in the field of AI.
 I do technical work, daily, on modern AI systems and distributed compute infrastructure on which the entire modern cloud compute stands.
-I'm finishing my bachelors' at `Georgia State University`(only a literal fool would judge me by that fact).
+I'm finishing my bachelors' at `Georgia State University`.
 I'm a double major, majoring in: Computer Science, Physics.

 - As official Research Intern, I have developed novel extreme data augmentation technique for spectral multi class classification based upon spectral data.
 Motivation: Training larger CNNs on a very hard to record tiny numerical dataset for simple classification for an industrial research project to enable bio markers testing just from Blood's FTIR spectroscopy for disease detection.
 - I've built a state-of-the-art RAG(retrieval augmented generation) pipeline for personalized free medical application called DiagnAI(I've pivoted from it).
 Designed a custom evaluation pipeline for it!
 I'll be proud of it once finished deployment!
 It was very promising that I had to make the repo private :/